top of page

 SEMESTER 2

-MODES OF STUDY AND ASSESSMENT
+MODES OF STUDY ASSESSMENT

 At CIHE we provide workshop-based engaged learning.